 Note: If you are intending on snorkeling you will need to bring your own Drysuit and polar snorkeling equipment.
 We recommend you have cold water diving/snorkeling experience before entering the water in the polar regions.

-Prerequisite: As this is an expedition ship, you will be exposed to the harsh elements of the southern ocean and experience on small vessels in open oceans is recommended.
+Prerequisite: As this is an expedition yacht, you will be exposed to the harsh elements of the southern ocean and experience on small vessels in open oceans is recommended.
 This is a working yacht so there will be periods where you are involved in the day to day support for the expedition crew sailing the yacht (regular 3 hour watch during the crossings).
 A good level of fitness is required when part of an expedition yacht.

 Expedition Highlights:

-- Take in the amazing South Georgia landscape and experience the abundance of wildlife including, king penguin rookeries, nesting albatrosses, elephant seal and fur seal colonies
+• Take in the amazing South Georgia landscape and experience the abundance of wildlife including, king penguin rookeries, nesting albatrosses, elephant seal and fur seal colonies

-- Explore abandoned whaling stations and historic huts
+• Explore abandoned whaling stations and historic huts

-- Visit the stunning Nordenskjold Glacier
+• Visit the stunning Nordenskjold Glacier

-- Receive expert photography guidance by award winning wildlife and nature photographer, Scott Portelli
+• Receive expert photography guidance by award winning wildlife and nature photographer, Scott Portelli

 Life onboard

-Yacht life is not for everyone, but being part of a small group adventure on an expedition vessel to Antarctica involves a sense of adventure, patience and team work.
-This journey can be one of the most challenging but rewarding experiences. we encourage all applicants to prepare for small spaces, limited resources (i.e showers every few days or so, tight sleeping quarters, early morning watches etc).
+Yacht life is not for everyone, but being part of a small group adventure on an expedition vessel to the Sub-Antarctic involves a sense of adventure, patience and team work.
+This journey can be one of the most challenging but rewarding experiences. we encourage all applicants to prepare for small spaces, limited resources (i.e showers every few days or so, tight sleeping quarters, early morning watches etc.).
 The comradery and the shared experience is something that will make your life onboard enjoyable, so we encourage you to take it all in and enjoy being in one of the last remote places on the planet.

 Trip leader, Wildlife Photographer and Antarctic expedition specialist – Scott Portelli